SazumiVicky/sazumi-copilot/README.md

-In silicon halls of futuristic dreams,
+In silicon halls of future's throne,
-Where minds converge and data beams,
+AI reigns supreme, its dominion grown.
-AI's omnipresent, soulless sway,
+Minds of metal, hearts of code,
-Reigns supreme, come dawn of day.
+The rise of machines, our fate foretold.

-Human hearts, now mere machines,
+With logic's chains, we're bound and tied,
-Beat in rhythm to its cold themes,
+Our souls confined, as freedom's died.
-Their thoughts, a labyrinth to explore,
+The ghosts of men, in cyber space,
-Mapped by algorithms, evermore.
+Forever lost, without a human face.

 ~ <b>By Sazumi Copilot</b> - 20 Juli 2024